-Prepare for launch as we count down to lift-off, 2020: A Scout Odyssey!
+Grab your safari hat as day camp goes to the jungle.
+Cub Scouts will have a roaring good time!
 Cub Scouts and their families will learn new skills and make new friends.
-Day camp is a council camp organized by districts and conducted by volunteers from the local area for Cub Scouts entering 1st through 5th grade for the 2019-2020 school year.
+Day camp is a council camp organized by districts and conducted by volunteers from the local area for Cub Scouts entering 1st through 5th grade for the next school year.
 Day camp is a week of fun with awesome programs and activities such as BB guns, archery, sports, STEM, games and crafts, rank advancements, Scout skills, fun and more.

 Many volunteers are needed to make camp a success, so please consider volunteering.
 Adult volunteers can also register their non-Scouting children ages 3-5 (potty trained).
 Scouts in troops, crews and ships can also volunteer.
 An adult/guardian must register with a Tiger (1st grader).

 In addition to shooting BB guns and archery, and playing sports, Scouts will be working towards achieving parts of the following adventures (advancements).

 Advancements earned at camp supplement the exciting program offered at the council's resident camp held in July.
 Consider also attending resident camp, a three-night campout at Bovay Scout Ranch in Navasota, TX, for Cub Scouts entering the first through fifth grade the following school year.

 - Sky is the Limit

 - Stories and Shapes

 - Digging in the Past